oddbit-project/rick_db/docs/object_mapper.md

 details such as table name, schema and primary key information.
 The object mapper purpose is to manage the translation of database fields to object attributes, and vice-versa.

-RickDb Records are pure data objects, as they don't depend or reference any database-specific resource; they only hold attributes and values representing a result row from a given database operation.
-Attribute names are also independent from their database representation - the mapping between an attribute and the underlying field name is explicit, and performed in the declaration of the class.
+RickDb Records are pure data objects, as they don't depend on or reference any database-specific resource; they only hold attributes and values representing a result row from a given database operation.
+Attribute names are also independent of their database representation - the mapping between an attribute and the underlying field name is explicit, and performed in the declaration of the class.